The Japanese giant salamander… This rather strange but but quite unique creature lives in rivers across western and south-western Japan.

 The Chinese giant salamander has a reputation locally as being much more aggressive that its Japanese cousin, which is distinctly sloth-like when observed during daylight hours.

-That behavior is because the Japanese giant salamander is nocturnal and, because they lose their gills when they are very young, they must interrupt their daytime slumbers to obtain air.
+That behavior is because the giant salamanders are nocturnal and, because they lose their gills when they are very young, they must interrupt their daytime slumbers to obtain air.

 They do that either by rising to the surface, or in rapidly flowing water which is highly oxygenated they can absorb it through their skin.